pgexporter/pgexporter/doc/man/pgexporter-admin.1.rst

 master-key
   Create or update the master key.
 The master key will be created in the pgexporter user home directory under ~/.pgexporter

-add-user
+user add
   Add a user

-update-user
+user edit
-  Update a user
+  Edit a user

-remove-user
+user user del
-  Remove a user
+  Delete a user

-list-users
+user ls
   List all users

 REPORTING BUGS